Showing posts with label stroke. Show all posts

 Meadow at Children's Hospital Birmingham

-We made several trips to Birmingham either to see a doctor or a hospital visit.
+We traveled to Birmingham to see a doctor or for a hospital visit.

 Getting tucked into bed at Give the Kids the World Kissimmee, Florida